by Abhishek Marla, Senior Business Development Manager, AccelerAsia

 According to “Statista”, the number of internet users went from being 1.02 billion in 2005 to 3.58 billion in 2017.
 1.2 billion users are added to the internet every 6 years.
 While the volume of content being presented to these users is increasing exponentially, it’s also important to realize that the internet gives users options to filter, control and select content according to their preferences.
 This is only going to get more refined with the advent of AI, as voice, video and images become searchable.

 When I say content, I mean any piece of creative, text, video or audio — even a simple display ad showing a “50% discount on Pizzas” is content.

 The user is savvy, and consumes content via publishers by choosing filters such as sections, cities and topics.
-For example, a user that loves reading about cryptocurrency would access the finance section on a news website and select a category for crypto news.
+For example, a user who loves reading about cryptocurrency would access the finance section on a news website and select a category for crypto news.
 What if this process were automated?
-What if that user just simply logged into the news website and was already able to see cryptocurrency content provided to him or her based on patterns of reading habits?
+What if that user simply logged into the news website and was already able to see cryptocurrency content provided to him or her based on patterns of reading habits?

 With programmatic becoming an important talking point, brands are getting a lot more invested in reaching out to the right audience through data management platforms.
 In 2018, there will be a huge focus on both AI and big data; however, the gap will widen between the companies that know how to use them and those that don’t.
 Apart from this, there will be a lot more focus on understanding the complexity of voice, video, and context.
-When this happens, the biggest challenge will be about coming up with an experience and narrative that people truly want to engage within.
+When this happens, the biggest challenge will be about coming up with an experience and narrative that people truly want to engage with.